peterkhe1999/CheatSheet/OSCP/README.md

 - System: SYSTEM (kernel, ...)
 - High: Elevated users
 - Medium: Standard users
-- Low: very restricted rights often used in sandboxed[^privesc_win_sandbox] processes or for directories storing temporary data
+- Low: very restricted rights often used in sandboxed processes or for directories storing temporary data

-We can display the integrity level of processes with **Process Explorer** for our current user with `whoami /groups`, and for files with **icacls**.
+Display the integrity level of processes with **Process Explorer** for our current user with `whoami /groups`, and for files with **icacls**.

 **User Account Control (UAC)** protects the OS by running most applications and tasks with standard user privileges, even if the user launching them is an Administrator.
 For this, an administrative user obtains 2 access tokens after a successful logon.
 1. **Standard user token** (or filtered admin token), which is used to perform all non-privileged operations.

 2. **Regular administrator token** will be used when the user wants to perform a privileged operation.
 To leverage the administrator token, a **UAC consent prompt** needs to be confirmed.

 **Built-in groups** such as Administrators, **Backup Operators**, **Remote Desktop Users**, and **Remote Management Users**.